revbayes/revbayes.github.io/tutorials/relative_time_constraints/index.md

 ```

 The branch lengths are then distributed according to normal distributions with
-the posterior means and variances obtained in the previous steps:
+the posterior means and variances obtained in the previous step:

 ```
 bls[i] ~ dnNormal(mean_bl[i] ,sqrt(posterior_var_bl[i]))